Gravitational-wave imprints of compact and galactic-scale environments in extreme-mass-ratio binaries: Environmental effects on geodesic evolution

 \subsection{Apsidal precession drift}

-Intriguingly, when introducing a more compact environment surrounding the central object the test particle dynamics display an interesting phenomenon, related to the apsidal precession of the orbit.
+Intriguingly, when introducing a more compact environment surrounding the primary object the dynamics display an interesting phenomenon, related to the apsidal precession of the orbit.
 In Fig. \ref{fig2} (bottom left panel) we show rotation curves of a BH surrounded by a compact environment with fixed $M/a_0=10^{-1}$ and increasing halo mass $M$.
-Beyond a certain halo mass the rotation curve can reach unity at a critical radius and abruptly drops to zero, then slightly increases to non-zero values.
+Beyond a certain halo mass the rotation curve can reach unity at a critical radius after which the rotation number drops from unity to zero, and then slightly increases to non-zero values.
 Such event is not a numerical artifact\footnote{We have performed intense convergence tests with increasing number of intersections and initial conditions around the critical radius and always retrieve the same discontinuity up to numerical precision.} but rather a physical phenomenon related to the antagonism and eventual counterbalance between general-relativistic effects and the gravitational field of dark matter.
+As we will see below, such physical antagonism will lead to a change in the precession drift direction which leads to these critical radii in rotation curves.
+Therefore, what occurs in Fig. \ref{fig2} depends on the definition of the rotation number, which is directly linked to the assumption made regarding the direction one measures angles between successive intersections.